-If applying for a position that will involve working with children or adults at risk, a minimum of two references should be taken up and at least one should speak of the applicant's ability to work with children.
+If applying for a position that will involve working with children or adults at risk, a minimum of two references should be taken up and at least one should speak of the applicant's ability to work with children or adults at risk.
 If an applicant has no experience of working with children, training is strongly recommended.